Are You Thinking of Using a Password Manager?

 Now is the time to change your password for all of your online accounts.
 Especially accounts where you have credit card or other financial information stored!

-When you change your password, make it a STRONG password!
+To keep your online presence safe, when you change your password, make it a STRONG password!

 Use each type of character that the website allows.
 For example, some websites only allow you to use letters, capital letters, and numbers.
 Others allow you to use special characters like “@”, or “&”, or “#”.
 Always use the special characters unless the website doesn’t allow you to.
 One of the best ways to make a strong password is use a word that is familiar to you and change some of the letters.
 For example, you can change “a” to “A” or “@”.
 You can change “o” to “O” or “0”.
 An “s” can become “5” or “$”.
 You get the idea.
 It’s also important to use a long password.
 Most websites require eight characters, but you should use at least 16 characters wherever the website allows you to.
 Adding a date to your familiar word will add another eight characters to your password